SC suspends LHC order against RO appointments, orders ECP to issue election schedule tonight

 The hearing

-Dictating the order for today’s hearing, CJP Isa said the LHC order was suspended from operation and additionally halted all proceedings on the PTI petition in the high court.
+Dictating the order for today’s hearing, CJP Isa said the LHC order stood suspended and additionally halted all proceedings on the PTI petition in the high court.

+He said the LHC judge had intervened the operations of electoral officers “with a [mere] stroke of a pen” and had “failed to realise” that they would be performing their duties throughout the country.

+He said the LHC judge had acted “well beyond” the high court’s territorial jurisdiction and “in undue haste at the eleventh hour”.

+The top judge rebuked PTI’s Barrister Niazi, adding that he was expected to be cognisant of the Constitution and the law but also read the Supreme Court’s Nov 3 verdict which said that “no one should be allowed to, on any pretext, derail democracy.

+“However, one individual appears to have done just that and it is indeed a matter of considerable regret that he claims to belong to a political party.”

 He ordered for the PTI plea to be forwarded to the apex court to determine its maintainability, saying that the SC would hear the petition itself if it deemed it appropriate.
-“At first glance, the petition in the LHC was inadmissible for hearing,” the top judge observed.
+“The petition as filed appears not to be maintainable,” the top judge observed.

 CJP Isa also instructed the ECP to “do its job” and issue the election schedule by tonight.